-[Course Goals] To learn methodology for system-up of environmentally benign process based on energy and exergy.
+【Course Goals】 To learn methodology for system-up of environmentally benign process based on energy and exergy.
 To consider perspective of biomass and hydrogen utilization.
 To understand several environmental evaluation methods.

-Theme Class number of times Description

-Concept of

-environmentally 4 Design of eveness and coloulation of eveness for versions conversion measure

-benign system based 4 Basic of exergy and calculation of exergy for various conversion process

-on exergy

-Biomass conversion 3 Introduction of various conversion processes for baiomass and wastes from the

-3 view point of kinetics

-Environmental Introduction of various environmental evaluation methods Calculation of LCA

-evaluation method (1 2 analysis

-) anarysis

-Environmental Calculation of E factor and anvironmental afficiency for several chamical

-evaluation method (2 2 Calculation of E-factor and environmental efficiency for sevaral chemical

-) processes

-Confirmation of 1 Feedback of evaluation results for reports and exercises.

-study achievement
+Theme Class number of times Description Concept of environmentally 4 Basic of exergy and calculation of exergy for various conversion process benign system based 7 basic of exergy and calculation of exergy for various conversion process on exergy Biomass conversion 3 Introduction of various conversion processes for baiomass and wastes from the Diomass conversion 3 view point of kinetics Environmental Introduction of various environmental evaluation methods Calculation of LCA evaluation method (1 2 ) analysis Environmental Coloulation of E featon and anxinonmental officiancy for several shamical evaluation method (2 2 Calculation of E-factor and environmental efficiency for sevaral chemical ) processes Confirmation of 1 Fandback of avaluation results for reports and avaraises study achievement 1 Feedback of evaluation results for reports and exercises.